Murtala Muhammed International Airport: History

 Following Olusegun Obasanjo's democratic election in 1999, the security situation at Lagos began to improve.
 Airport police instituted a "shoot on sight" policy for anyone found in the secure areas around runways and taxiways, stopping further airplane robberies.
 Police secured the inside of the terminal and the arrival areas outside.
 The FAA ended its suspension of direct flights to Nigeria in 2001 in recognition of these security improvements.
 Through its joint venture with Nigeria Airways, South African Airways (SAA) inaugurated a flight from Johannesburg to New York via Lagos in February 2001.
 The airline reserved roughly a third of the seats on the Boeing 747 for Nigeria Airways.
-However, SAA terminated the service the following March, stating that it was unprofitable.
-The company added that in an attempt to increase passenger counts, they had tried to convince Nigeria Airways to reduce their seat allotment, but the latter refused.
-One month later, Nigeria Airways began its own route to New York with a leased Boeing 747.
-Nevertheless, the lessor seized the plane in January 2003 because Nigeria Airways was not meeting its financial obligations.
+SAA terminated the service the following March, stating that it was unprofitable.
+The company added that in an attempt to increase passenger counts, they had tried to convince Nigeria Airways to accept a smaller seat allotment, but the latter refused.
+One month later, Nigeria Airways began their own route to New York with a leased Boeing 747.
+The airline had to suspend the flight in January 2003 because creditors had seized one of their last planes.
 In July 2006, North American Airlines launched nonstop service to New York using Boeing 767s.

 By 2010, the FAA had granted the airport its highest safety rating.
 That year, the airport served 6,273,545 passengers.

 Recent years have seen substantial improvements at Murtala Muhammed International Airport.
 Malfunctioning and non-operational infrastructures such as air conditioning and luggage belts have been repaired.
 The entire airport has been cleaned, and many new restaurants and duty-free stores have opened.
 Bilateral Air Services Agreements signed between Nigeria and other countries are being revived and new ones signed.
 These agreements have seen the likes of Emirates, Ocean Air, Delta and China Southern Airlines express interest and receive landing rights to Nigeria's largest international airport.

 On 6 September 2012, then Minister of Aviation, Stella Oduah, announced that the Federal Government of Nigeria approved a N106 billion loan from the Exim Bank of China to construct 5 new international terminals, including a passenger terminal in Murtala Muhammed International Airport.
 Construction began in late 2013, and the new international terminal was commissioned by President Muhammadu Buhari on 22 March 2022.
 The new terminal has the capacity to process 14 million passengers annually.
+Initially, most airlines did not move their flights to the new terminal as the apron did not have enough space for larger planes to taxi to the gate with the terminal's layout.
+In response, the Federal Airports Authority of Nigeria announced that it would demolish two private hangars to increase the apron space and successfully ordered all airlines to shift to the new terminal by October 2023, stating that the move was necessary to renovate the old terminal.

+A renovation of the old international terminal (Terminal 1) began in August 2025, with a planned cost of over 700b naira over the 22-month construction period.